About

 He has authored 43 books and is a regular contributor to several papers and magazines.
 Since January 2003, Rev. Dr. Tootikian has been the Executive Director of the Armenian Evangelical World Council.

-Susan Harrison, Organist & Choir Director
+Susan Harrison, Organist & Choir Director; Office Administrator

 Susan has lived most of her life in the Dearborn Heights area, where she’s studied, taught, and worked at various churches in the area, leading and directing music.
 Susan has been the Armenian Congregational Church Music Director for many years, as Organist and Choir Director.
 Susan’s passion for her work has enhanced our church services with beautiful choral performances, with hymns and music that range from classical to contemporary.
 Working at this Church is a wonderful blessing for Susan, giving her the opportunity to be a part of a passionate spiritual community.